-Preorder The Sky is Falling (Lorenza Mazzetti), due December & My Cinema (Marguerite Duras), due February 2023
+Preorder The Sky is Falling (Lorenza Mazzetti), published, and My Cinema (Marguerite Duras), due end 2023

 First published in 1961, Lorenza Mazzetti’s The Sky is Falling (Il cielo cade) is an impressionistic, idiosyncratic, and uniquely funny look at the writer’s childhood after she and her sister are sent to live with their Jewish relatives following the death of their parents.
 Bright and bucolic, vivid and mournful, and brimming with saints, martyrdom, ideals, wrong-doing and self-imposed torments, the novel describes the loss of innocence and family under the Fascist regime in Italy during World War II through the eyes of Mazzetti’s fictional alter ego, Penny, in sharp, witty (and sometimes petulant) prose.